Return to ClarkZapper.net Instruction Video

 Optional Modification: Bolt Terminals

 Another optional modification is to add Bolt Terminals to your zapper.
 You will need two bolts and four nuts (nuts and bolts sold separately).
 Screw one nut midway on each bolt, insert bolts into the (-) (+) holes on the front of the box.
 Connect the ground and positive output wires from the circuit to the two bolts on the inside of the box.
 Make sure that enough plastic insulation has been removed from each output wire so that the bare wire loops around the bolt.
 Tighten the nut to capture the loop of bare wire.
 Now it is easy to grip the bolt on the outside with alligator clip leads.
 This is a simple way to secure the output wires.
 Tighten bolt so that it hangs out in front to make gripping with the alligator leads easy.
 Be sure that the bolts do not come in contact with the other electronic parts inside the box.
-Everything can be ordered at PositiveOffset.com below.

 How do I test my zapper after I have built the kit?

 To check the positive offset square wave on an oscilloscope you could visit a local VCR/TV repair shop.
-Start out by setting the oscilloscope to the .5 division scale.
+Start out by setting the oscilloscope to the .5 volt division scale.
 Be sure that the square wave is about 1/4 volt positive offset.
 There should be NO negative spikes.
 The duty cycle, voltage, and frequency of the zapper are less important than an absence of negative spikes.
 For more technical information on the ways Dr. Clark tests and experiments with a zapper, please read the Syncrometer Lab Manual and the Prevention book by Dr. Hulda Clark.

-When Hulda Clark published the update to her 30 kHz zapper circuit, she also published a low frequency breadboard circuit for a new experimental device known as the 1000 Hz Zappicator.
-The unit is used along with a North Pole Speaker as part of a Food Zappicator or the Toothbrush Zappicator.
-The breadboard circuit was cleverly designed so that it was easy to build the 30 kHz or the 1000 Hz device.
-If you want to build a 1000 Hz unit instead of the 30 kHz zapper, this is all you have to do: In the video above, the last resistor to be put in place is the 4.7K (yellow-violet-red-gold).
-Pull out the 4.7K and replace it with two 270K resistors (red-violet-yellow-gold).
+If you want to build a 1000 Hz unit instead of the 30 kHz zapper, this is all you have to do: In the Build A Zapper Video, the last resistor to be put in place is the 4.7K (yellow-violet-red-gold).
+Pull out the 4.7K resistor and replace it with two 270K resistors (red-violet-yellow-gold).
 It's a tight squeeze, so bend each resistor into a hairpin shape as described in the video, and cut the wires even.
-Place the first 270K on the breadboard at G9-I10.
-The second 270K goes from H9-J10.
-When this circuit is tested on a Multimeter it should read about 1000 Hz (also read as 1 kHz).

-When one is setting up a Hulda Clark Food Zappicator be sure to connect the 1000Hz circuit's positive (+) output to the north pole speaker's (+) terminal.
+When one is setting up a Hulda Clark Food Zappicator be sure to connect the 1000Hz circuit's positive (+) output to the North Pole Speaker's (+) terminal.
+The ground (-) is not used when setting up a Hulda Clark Food Zappicator.